GuadalupeAlvarezGonzalez/Microplate-Task/README.md

 ## Description

 This Python script (`mixtures_main.py`) computes the volumes of source liquids that are needed to create a series of required dilution mixtures, and assigns them to well locations on a desired microtiter plate, and in a specified order.
-It also outputs a map of the resulting layout for record keeping.
+If wanted, it also outputs a well map of the resulting plate layout, for record keeping.

 ## Installation